 Registering your car is a must.
 State and territory road enforcement agencies’ cameras can detect unregistered vehicles, and if you commit an offence (such as speeding) your details can be checked against a database for valid registration.
 If your car is found to be unregistered you could face a hefty fine.

 The rules vary across Australia, but your car may well have to pass an inspection to prove it’s roadworthy.
 You can find out about the regulations in your state or territory at australia.gov.

 Compulsory Third Party (CTP) insurance

 As the name suggests, CTP insurance is mandatory.
 It covers you, or anyone driving your car, if you cause an accident in which someone else is injured.
 CTP covers the injured person’s treatment and rehabilitation costs, which could be substantial.

-CTP works differently across the country – in most states you get it automatically when you register your car – but if you live in New South Wales or Queensland you can choose your CTP provider.
+CTP works differently across the country – in most states you get it automatically when you register your car – but if you live in New South Wales, Queensland or South Australia you can choose your CTP provider.

 It’s important to know that CTP is the bare minimum when it comes to motor insurance.
 It doesn’t cover damage to other people’s cars or property, or your car.
 For that you’ll need car insurance.

-Third Party insurance covers the cost of damage to other people’s cars and property (you can also add Fire and Theft cover).
-Comprehensive insurance provides the same protection, but also covers damage to your car.
-Many comprehensive policies offer additional benefits and the chance to tailor your policy with optional cover to suit your needs, so it’s worth taking time to ensure you’re getting the most out of your policy.
+Comprehensive car insurance covers accidental damage to your car and also the damage the use of your car causes to other people’s vehicles or property.
+Many comprehensive policies offer additional benefits and the chance to tailor your policy with optional covers to suit your needs, so it’s worth taking time to ensure you’re getting the most out of your policy.

 If you'd like to talk through your options we're here to help.
 Call us on 133 723.